wagenaartje/stocks.js/README.md

 the data points of the current day.
 * `amount`, the amount of data points to fetch.
 If not specified, will return all possible data points up to a maximum twenty years ago.
+* `start & end`, the start and end dates from which to get data from in between.
+_Cannot_ be used in combination with amount

 So an example of options could be: